Léa Bayekula: Personal

 Bayekula joined the gospel choir, Voice of Angels, when she was 6.
 She enjoyed going to concerts with the choir.
-With the choir she even reached the finals of "Belgium's got Talent" in 2013 on RTL-TVI, a french-language channel in Belgium.
+With the choir she even reached the finals of "Belgium's got Talent" in 2013 on RTL-TVI, a French-language channel in Belgium.

 She practiced contemporary dance since the age of 17, modeled and dreamed of becoming an actress She was an ambassador of Unrun (42/54), the Belgian activewear label founded by Belgium's 2024 Summer Olympic Games gold medal winners Elodie Ouedraogo and Olivia Borlée.

 She became a Handicap International Ambassador in 2021.

 She has appeared in multiple TV documentaries: "Croire malgré tout" (Believe in Spite of Everything), EX AEQUO!
 (Ten inspiring stories of professional athletes facing discrimination based on race, gender, sexual orientation and disability) and "Paralympique".

 Her idol and role model, and good friend, is Belgium's 400 metres runner Cynthia Bolingo who she first met in the bath rooms at one of her first competitions in 2016.

+In 2026, the Place Léa Bayekula/Léa Bayekulaplein in the Heysel neighbourhood of Brussels, Belgium, was named in her honour.